lab1092/blender-manual_ja/manual/interface/scenes.rst

 independent copy of your Scene or a new copy that links to your original Scene in a number of ways.

-You can select and create scenes with the :guilabel:`Scene selector` in the Info window header (the bar at the top of most Blender layouts, see *Screen and Scene selectors*).
+You can select and create scenes with the *Scene selector* in the Info window header (the bar at the top of most Blender layouts, see *Screen and Scene selectors*).